 ⠀

 Quote transcribed: “Chatham.
 Feb of 16, 1827.
 Dr. Carmichael.
 Sir, Ned unfortunately got his fingers frost bitten.
-The last freeze and I never have noticed them particular untill this morning.
+The last freeze and I never have noticed them particular until this morning.
 They appear to be in a dangerous situation- I wish therefore you would examine them and if they can be cured without cutting I shall be glad.
 As Judge Coalter is absent and his work upon the bridge is a considerable loss- Any favor or any directions of yours shall be properly attended to.
 Respectfully yours, John Clark.
 Fredericksburg.”

 07/09/2020